FaresAta/bigquery-sql-quiz/README.md

-# bigquery-sql-quiz
-this sql code shows several tasks:
+# this sql code shows several tasks:
 1- the games in the last month
 2- top 3 ranks
 3- UK region filter